Xi hails enlarged Central Asian bloc as G-7 ends in disarray

-QINGDAO, China (AP) — Chinese President Xi Jinping is hailing the entry of new member states into a Chinese-led security bloc at a weekend gathering that takes place as the G-7 summit ended in disarray.
+QINGDAO, China (AP) — Chinese President Xi Jinping hailed the entry of India and Pakistan into a Chinese-led bloc at a closely orchestrated gathering Sunday that stood in stark contrast to the G-7 summit that ended in disarray.

-Xi welcomed India and Pakistan on Sunday at this weekend’s summit of the Shanghai Cooperation Organization in the northern Chinese port of Qingdao.
-The two countries joined the bloc as full members last year.
+Xi welcomed Indian Prime Minister Narendra Modi and Pakistani President Mamnoon Hussain, calling their presence “of great historic significance” in opening remarks at this weekend’s summit of the Shanghai Cooperation Organization in the northern Chinese port of Qingdao.
+The two South Asian nations joined the bloc as full members last year.

-The bloc, which experts see as seeking to challenge the Western-led order, is dominated by China and Russia and also includes Kazakhstan, Uzbekistan, Kyrgyzstan, and Tajikistan.
+“More member states means greater strength of the organization as well as greater attention and expectations of people of regional countries and the international community,” Xi said Sunday.

-It was conceived as a platform for resolving border issues and fighting terrorism.
+“We also share greater responsibilities in maintaining regional security and stability and promoting development and prosperity,” he said.

 Most Read Business Stories